layer3switch/metrilyx-2.0/README.md

 ### Requirements
 Metrilyx will run on any system that supports the packages mentioned below.
 It has primarily been tested on RedHat based flavors of Linux.
 Aside from the packages below, you will also need running instances of the following:

+*	**nginx**

+	This is used as the proxy layer to the model manager as well as the websocket data server.
+Installer packages are available on their site.

 *	**elasticsearch**

 	This is used to store all event annotations.
 This is where the data is queried from as well.
+Installer packages are available on their site.

 *	**mongodb**

-	This component is used by heatmaps.
+	This component is used by heatmaps as well as for the metric metadata caching.
+It powers metric, tagkey and tagvalue searchs.
+Installer packages are available on their site.

 *	**postgresql** (optional)

 	This component is only needed if you plan to store your models in a database other than the default sqlite3.
 Based on the number of models and usage a proper database may be needed.
 Metrilyx has been tested using postgresql and is currently in use at TicketMaster.
 MySQL has not been tried due to the lack of JSON support.
+Installer packages are available on their site.

 #### OS Packages:
+Once the above requirements have been fulfilled, you can run the command below to install the remaining OS packages.

 ##### RHEL:
-Before running the command below, make sure you've added the **nginx repo** to yum.

-	yum -y install libuuid uuid nginx python-setuptools python-devel gcc
+	yum -y install libuuid uuid python-setuptools python-devel gcc

 ##### Debian:

 	apt-get install libuuid1 uuid-runtime nginx python-setuptools python-dev libpython-dev make

 #### Python Packages: